gadekardarshan/TrustGuard-AI/README.md

 Try entering these sample inputs to see the detection in action:

+**1. Phishing Attempt (New!)**
+> "Your account just logged in using a Windows device we haven't seen recently.
+Click the link below to verify this was you.
+If this wasn't you please change your password."

-**1. Subtle Scam (Altera Finance)**
+**2. Subtle Scam (Altera Finance)**
 > "Job Title: Operations Assistant.
 Company: Altera Finance Group.
 Apply via: https://alterafinance-careers.com/apply.
 Once approved, contact our HR mentor on Telegram for mandatory orientation.
 Minor administrative charges may apply."

-**2. Obvious Scam**
-> "Earn ₹50,000/week!
-No experience needed.
-Just pay a refundable deposit of ₹1,499 to start working immediately.
-WhatsApp only."
+**3. Invalid Input (Validation Check)**
+> "Hello" (Will trigger a validation error for being too short)

-**3. Legit Job**
+**4. Legit Job**
 > "Software Engineer at Microsoft.
 Apply via careers.microsoft.com.
-No fees required."
+No fees required.
+We are looking for a skilled developer with 5+ years of experience..."

 ---